isuthermography/dgpython-azurekinect/README.md

-To tell the setup script where to find the Azure Kinect SDK files, you need to either modify setup.cfg configuring the path to the SDK in the with-azurekinect parameter, or you can create a new setup_local.cfg (similar to setup.cfg) with your path configured.
+To tell the setup script where to find the Azure Kinect SDK files, you need to either modify setup.cfg configuring the path to the SDK in the with-azurekinect parameter:

+[build]
+with-azurekinect=/usr/local/src/k4a-1.4.1_ubuntu1804

+or you can create a new
+setup_local.cfg (similar to setup.cfg) with your path configured.
 If you do the latter, you must set the DIST_EXTRA_CONFIG environment variable to point at your setup_local.cfg, as illustrated in